taylorwood/taylorwood.github.io/_posts/2016-04-03-random-forests.markdown

 1. They can be less prone to [overfitting](https://en.wikipedia.org/wiki/Overfitting) than other algorithms, thanks in part to random sampling per tree.
 1. Since each tree is grown using random subsampling of the complete training set, the model's performance can be assessed during training using "[out-of-bag](https://en.wikipedia.org/wiki/Out-of-bag_error)" samples.
 This basically removes the need for a separate [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) process.
 1. They can be used for regression, classification, and other tasks.
-1. The training process can be really fast, especially compared to complex models like neural networks.
+1. The training process can be really fast, especially compared to more complex models like neural networks.

 ## ALGLIB's Implementation
 The [ALGLIB](http://www.alglib.net) library provides a variety of tools for machine learning.
 It's free to use under GPL and targets several languages/platforms.
 The official site provides some [background](http://www.alglib.net/dataanalysis/decisionforest.php) and [documentation](http://www.alglib.net/translator/man/manual.csharp.html#unit_dforest) regarding its Random Decision Forest implementation.

 The general workflow is as follows:

-1. **Construct a two-dimensional array of training input:**
+1. **Construct an array of training input:**
     * **Extract some features from your training data.** Your features will need to be converted to an array of floating point numbers.
 If one of your features is something like a category of `[red, green, yellow]` then you'll need to map those values by identifying the distinct set of classes across the entire data set and mapping each value to a number, e.g. `[red = 1, green = 2, yellow = 3]`.
     * **Isolate your training data output variable:** If your problem is **regression**, your output variable (the property you want your model to predict) will likely already be numeric.
 If your problem is **classification**, you may need to map the classes to numeric values as well.
 ALGLIB expects the training data output/class to be the last column in the input array.
 1. **Pick some training parameters.** ALGLIB allows the following parameters to be adjusted: